 Choosing to Grow Your Own

 Growing your own is the ultimate way to cut out the food production process and some of the environmental problems associated with it.
 When you grow your own, your food travels just a few metres to reach your table and it will all be organic.
-Whilst complete self-sufficiency is a step beyond most people and most gardens, if lots of people make a few small changes we will start to make a difference.
+All the while complete self-sufficiency.
+For it is a step even more beyond most people and most gardens.
+Especially if lots of people make a few small changes.
+Because we will all start to make a difference.

-We need to make big changes to the way we farm and shop if we’re to prevent further damage to the environment.
-As consumers, we need to shop more responsibly, work to understand the risks food production poses to the environment and make more informed food choices.
+In conclusion, we need to make big changes to the way we farm and shop if we’re to prevent further damage to the environment.
+As consumers, we need to shop more responsibly.
+I mean finally work to understand the risks food production poses to the environment.
+So we can make more informed food choices.

 About the author: